 Dublin boasts so many great attractions and things to do that it is hard not to fall in love with it and its unique, lively atmosphere.

-Some of the best sights in Dublin are located right in the city centre.
-Trinity College has the Book of Kells on show, which is arguably the most famous and beautiful medieval manuscript.
-Close by is the Museum of Archaeology (part of the National Museum of Ireland), in which you can get a glimpse of the rich cultural history of Ireland.
+- Visit the Museum of Archaeology (part of the National Museum of Ireland), in which you can get a glimpse of the rich cultural history of Ireland.

-If you look for something more unusual on your getaway break, then you should join a tour of the crypt of St. Michan’s where you can see real mummies.
+- Join a tour of the crypt of St. Michan’s where you can see real mummies.

 How to get from London to Dublin: